Your browser is not supported for this experience.

 Hardy Falls Regional Park.
 Photo by: Melissa McCluskey

-South of Peachland, you’ll find Hardy Falls Regional Park.
-The short, approximately 1 km (0.62 miles) path to the falls is flat and easily accessible for hikers of varying abilities, including people using wheelchairs or families with strollers.
+Just south of Peachland, Hardy Falls Regional Park offers an easy, approximately 1 km (0.62 miles) walk along a flat, accessible trail, ideal for a wide range of visitors, including those using wheelchairs or exploring with strollers.

 PRO TIP: Head back to Hardy Falls in September to catch the annual salmon spawning!